ViniciusMendesp/ViniciusMendesp/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm Vinicius, a passionate Front-End Developer with a keen eye for creating beautiful, responsive, and user-friendly web applications.
+I'm Vinicius, a passionate FullStack Developer with a keen eye for creating beautiful, responsive, and user-friendly web applications.
 I love turning complex problems into simple, elegant solutions.

 - 🔭 I'm currently working on enhancing user experiences through modern web technologies
 - 🌱 I'm always learning and staying up-to-date with the latest front-end trends